aljoxo/Arisen/Documentation/Gameplay Guide.md

 ### Progression

-Now that we've discussed the perks and general progression itself, let's talk about how you will actually improve your character within the list.
-Gone are the days of traditional Skyrim leveling.
-As of version 1.4, Arisen has changed to a system in which perks are rewarded by completing content and exploring.
+Now that we've discussed the perks and general progression itself, let's talk about how you will actually improve your character within the list. **YOU DO NOT RECEIVE PERK POINTS UPON LEVELING UP**, Arisen encourages exploration and being an active participant within the game world in order to progress, so here is what that will look like:
  - [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) and [Static Skill Leveling](https://www.nexusmods.com/skyrimspecialedition/mods/30410?tab=description) completely overhaul the way you improve skills and level within the list.
      - The skill caps for experience are as follows: 20 base skill, increasing by 2 every level, plus racial bonus.
 For example, a nord at level 2 would have a skill cap of 32 in Two-Handed (20 base + 10 from racial + 2 from level), but only a skill cap of 22 in Destruction (20 base + 0 from racial + 2 from level).
      - You must **sleep** in a bed after leveling up in order to advance your skills via the Static Skill Leveling menu.